LayMui/Learning-Typescript/README.md

 npm start
 ```

-# To run typescript compilation in watch mode
-# to rebuild the JS
+tsc -w :To run typescript compilation in watch mode to rebuild the JS
-tsc -w

 ### Using decorators for validation